florentc/xob/README.md

 ### Try it out

-Lauch xob in a terminal, enter a value (positive integer), press return.
+Launch xob in a terminal, enter a value (positive integer), press return.
 Suffix a value with '!' for alternate color.
 Use a value above the maximum (default: 100) to see how overflows are displayed.

 ### General case